Rachel Notley: Education

 In 2015, Notley's government froze tuition fees for post-secondary students.
 The freeze was initially meant to last two years, but it was extended until 2018.
 The NDP government also reversed a 1.4 per cent cut to post-secondary institutions and instead increased base funding by two per cent.

 In 2016, to fulfill her campaign promise, Notley's government implemented a pilot program aimed at providing Alberta's neediest children with nutritious sustenance lunch programs.
-The program is expected to expand in coming years.

-Key events in premiership
+Fort McMurray wildfire

-In 2016, a wild fire devastated Fort McMurray.
+In 2016, a wildfire devastated Fort McMurray.
 In October 2016 Notley visited the construction site of the first rebuilt house.
 She rededicated an overpass crossing Highway 63, where first responders had welcomed residents home, as 'Responders Way Bridge'.

-Notley welcomed former PC MLA Sandra Jansen into her party in November 2016.
-Jansen withdrew her membership and party leadership candidacy which she took to challenge the candidacy of Jason Kenney.
-She claimed that she was harassed over her position on human rights issues such as LGBTQ rights and abortion by Kenney's supporters.
-She warned of a hostile take over of democratic values by Kenney's campaign.
-Notley granted Jansen with a security detail as reports of vulgar death threats threatened Jansen.

-Notley and Ma Xingrui, governor of Guangdong Province of China signed a provincial sistering agreement in 2017 during an economic trade mission to Asia.